Blooming Grove, Indiana

 Blooming Grove is an unincorporated community in Blooming Grove Township, Franklin County, Indiana.

 History

 Blooming Grove was platted in 1816.
 The community took its name from Blooming Grove Township.
 A post office was established at Blooming Grove in 1832, and remained in operation until it was discontinued in 1906.

+Demographics

+The United States Census Bureau delineated Blooming Grove as a census designated place in the 2022 American Community Survey.